jaetzold/philips-hue-java-sdk/README.md

 https://github.com/douglascrockford/JSON-java
 ( actual commit used: b883a848a6af94db57e1b8223ab9b6d96707a9e7 )

+The SDK supports the lights and groups API completely and even supports groups across multiple bridges.
+It is currently missing support for the schedules API.
+From the configuration API only the user and name configuration is implemented since i currently see no use for the other parts.
+But it would be very easy to add that.

 From what i can tell so far it works well.
 But some more "peripheral" methods are not really tested.
 For example the search for new lights.
 I would need light bulbs unknown to my bridge to do that.